 LUCCA AND PISA

-For sure you sow a picture of the Pisa leaning tower and it’s really worth to come and see it in person because the famous tower is located in a gorgeous place: Piazza dei Miracoli.
+For sure you sow a picture of the Pisa leaning tower, and it’s really worth to come and see it in person because the famous tower is located in a gorgeous place: Piazza dei Miracoli.

 Not to speak about food!
-I’ve discovered a fantastic Osteria, just outside the main roads of the center, Il Mecenate.
+We’ve discovered a fantastic Osteria, just outside the main roads of the center, Il Mecenate.
 Don’t miss its rustic and refined atmosphere and the great local food and wine!

 BETWEEN LIGURIA AND TUSCANY

-It’s a gorgeous ansd underestimated area: green hills and the gulf of La Spezia on one side and the sharp, jagged peaks of the Alpi Apuane on the other (ah, those withe spots on the Alps are not snow!
-It’s the withe marble of the Carrara Marble Caves, just few kilometers away, worth a visit if you have time).
+It’s a gorgeous and underestimated area: green hills and the Gulf of La Spezia on one side and the sharp, jagged peaks of the Alpi Apuane on the other (ah, those withe spots on the Alps are not snowed!
+It’s the white marble of the Carrara Marble Caves, just a few kilometers away, worth a visit if you have time).

 LA SPEZIA GULF

-Here you can find beautiful paths and beaches along the coast such as the Punta Bianca beach that in summer you you can reach with a taxi boat from Lerici and Bocca di Magra.
+Here you can find beautiful paths and beaches along the coast such as the Punta Bianca beach that in summer you can reach with a taxi boat from Lerici and Bocca di Magra.

-On the east side you must absolutely visit Lerici, with its awesome castle (it was built by the Pisans and you’ll notice the difference with the castle of Portovenere, on the other side of the gulf, that is of Genoese origin) and the tiny Tellaro.
+On the east side, you must absolutely visit Lerici, with its awesome castle (it was built by the Pisans and you’ll notice the difference between the castle of Portovenere, on the other side of the gulf, which is of Genoese origin) and the tiny Tellaro.

 We suggest to leave your car here and to take a train to the Cinque Terre (it takes 10 minutes to reach Riomaggiore and less than 5 minutes from one village to the other in the Cinque Terre).

-Maybe because of the many sailors in town, La Spezia is plenty of restaurants where you can taste authentic local food, especially sea food like mussels (try the stuffed ones) or Testaroli with pesto sauce, a kind of hand-made pasta that looks like a crepe cut in squared pieces.
-It really worth a stop.
+Maybe because of the many sailors in town, La Spezia is plenty of restaurants where you can taste authentic local food, especially seafood like mussels (try the stuffed ones) or Testaroli with pesto sauce, a kind of hand-made pasta that looks like a crepe cut in squared pieces.